pseudoregalia-modding/pseudoregalia-archipelago/README.md

 # pseudoregalia-archipelago
 This is a mod for Pseudoregalia that works with the [multi-game multi-world randomizer Archipelago](https://archipelago.gg/).
 It is currently in early alpha and is being actively developed.
-Abilities, minor upgrades, major keys, and small keys are shuffled.
+Abilities, minor upgrades, major keys, small keys, and health pieces are shuffled.

 You can get the latest release from [the releases page](https://github.com/pseudoregalia-modding/pseudoregalia-archipelago/releases).